 The exchange rate you achieve is important.

-Even small movements in the exchange rate can have a big impact on the Euros you receive.
+Even small movements in GBP to Euro exchange rate can make a large financial difference.

-In fact, a lot of people underestimate the effect of the rate.
+In fact, a lot of people underestimate how sensitive currency exchange is to the rate.

-Moves of that size happen all the time - sometimes daily.
+Moves of 1-2% happen all the time - sometimes within a day.

-It's why you might find it useful to speak to someone who is watching rates continuously throughout the day.
+It's why you might find it useful to speak to a professional who is watching rates continuously throughout the day.

 As a money transfer specialist, we watch rates very closely.